choreonoid/choreonoid-doc/en/agxdynamics/agx-continuous-track.rst

 .. image:: images/continuous-track-hinge.png

-6. Throughout above processes the crawler could move smooth back and forth.
+6. Throughout above processes the track could move smooth back and forth.
-   However the vibration may happen if user tries to pivot turn or spin turn, the crawler belt may start to vibrate.
+   However the vibration may happen if user tries to pivot turn or spin turn, the track belt may start to vibrate.
    Compliance and damping of the hinge needs to be tune to avoid the vibration.
    Tune comliance by index, then find the value not to vibrate.
    In below case, vibration happens when 1.0e-10, then not when 1.0e-9.